Skip to content

 Becoming An Author: My Crazy Journey So Far

-While I offer a small library of Christian YA short stories, my novels are not yet published as of February 1, 2024.
+While I offer a small library of Christian YA short stories, my novels are still in the works (as of 2024).
 Becoming an author is a long journey—think crossing the Pacific Ocean in a canoe.
 There’s no rushing it, nor is there a fast lane to excellence.
 And I’ve learned to find joy in the journey.

 Let me share what I’ve learned on my journey to becoming an author of YA Christian fiction so far.